 Liquidity risk is the risk that the Company will not be able to meet its obligations as they fall due.
 The Company manages liquidity risk through the management of its capital structure and financial leverage as outlined below.
-The Company has sufficient funds as at June 30, 2022 to settle its current liabilities of \$838,309, and sufficient funds to cover its long-term commitments on mineral claims as outlined in Note 9.
+At December 31, 2022, the Company had a cash balance of \$84,095 and short term investments of \$570,000 to settle its current liabilities of \$513,473.
+Of the Company's current liabilities, \$492,092 have contractual maturities of less than 30 days and are subject to normal trade term.

-In the opinion of management, the Company has working capital of \$184,975 at June 30, 2022 which is sufficient to support the Company's normal operating requirements through its current reporting period.
+The Company has working capital of \$409,147 at December 31, 2022 which, in the opinion of management, might not be sufficient to support the Company's normal operating requirements through its current reporting period.
 The Company is continuing to review expenditures in order to ensure adequate liquidity and flexibility to support its exploration and development strategies.
-The Company believes that external financing, likely in the form of equity offerings or optioning one or more of its claims, will be required in order to maintain its current operations.
+The Company believes that external financing, likely in the form of equity offerings or cash from option payments on existing agreements, will be required in order to maintain its current operations.